JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-update-app.md

 For the iOS part of the project, you'll need SwiftUI to build the user interface and an MVVM pattern to connect the UI to the shared module, which contains all the business logic.
 The module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
-The module is already imported and used in `ContentView.swift`.
+The module is already imported and used in `ContentView.swift`:

 ```Swift
 import shared